ds24m038/Driver-Drowsiness-Detection-System/README.md

 - `ALARM_THRESHOLD_SECONDS = 10` - Seconds of consecutive drowsiness before alarm
 - `FPS = 5` - Frames per second for threshold calculation
 - `ALARM_THRESHOLD_FRAMES = 50` - Frames threshold (FPS × seconds)

+### Model Loading

+The system supports automatic model loading from Weights & Biases:

+- **Automatic Download**: If the model file is not found locally, the system will automatically download it from W&B
+- **Environment Variables**:
+  - `WANDB_API_KEY` - Your W&B API key (required for download)
+  - `WANDB_PROJECT` - W&B project name (default: "Driver-Drowsiness-Training")
+  - `WANDB_ARTIFACT_VERSION` - Artifact version to download (default: "latest")
+- **Artifact Name**: The system looks for the artifact named `drowsiness_detection_model`
+- **Fallback**: If W&B download fails, the system will look for a local model file

+This means you don't need to commit large model files to GitHub - they're stored in W&B and downloaded automatically when needed.

 ## Technology Stack